raspberrypilearning/see-like-a-bat/worksheet2.md

 2. Try playing around with the mathematics of turning distance into a vibration intensity.
 Can you make the device _more_ sensitive at closer distances?

-3. Why not sew an ultrasonic into the colar of a jacket, so you can detect when someone is sneaking up on you from behind?
+3. Why not sew an ultrasonic into the collar of a jacket, so you can detect when someone is sneaking up on you from behind?